Set up Gmail signatures for your users

 - Check the Allow users in your organization to publish files on the web or make them visible to the world as public or unlisted files box.

-Now, if users click Insert image when they create signatures, they'll see the option to get images from Drive.
+After turning on sharing settings, when users click Insert image when they create signatures, they'll see the option to load images from Drive.

 To see what else sharing options do, see Set file sharing permissions.